Jasmine (Aladdin): Films and television series

 Jasmine appears in the television series based on the film, which originally aired from 1994 to 1995.
 In the series, Jasmine accompanies her friends in their adventures, proving herself to be a valuable member of the team.
 She is shown to have excellent fighting skills and has made the most daring sacrifices, as shown in episodes such as "The Secret of Dagger Rock", where she rescues Aladdin from evil sorcerer Mozenrath, and "The Ethereal", where she sacrifices herself to save a young boy, which causes the titular ethereal to call off her attack on Agrabah and revive the princess.
 The series also highlights Jasmine's romantic relationship with Aladdin.
-The two are currently engaged and they continue to let their relationship grow to the point where they are ready for marriage, while also not without their occasional issues as a couple.
+The two are currently engage,d and they continue to let their relationship grow to the point where they are ready for marriage, while also not without their occasional issues as a couple.
 Their loving relationship is proven to be incredibly strong that they are willing to do whatever it takes to protect and stay with each other.
 This is best shown in the episode "Eye of the Beholder", where Mirage transforms Jasmine into a humanoid snake to test her relationship with Aladdin, convincing the princess that Aladdin only loves her for her beauty.
 Her attempt to destroy their love backfires, however, as Aladdin decides to transform himself into a snake so that he can be with Jasmine forever, proving that he truly loves Jasmine for who she is.
 Jasmine also faces off romantic rivals who try to steal Aladdin away from her, such as Sadira (a former street rat turned sand witch who later becomes friends with the group) and Saleen (an evil mermaid who serves as a sea sorceress).

 Jasmine, alongside the other Disney Princesses, appears in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.